-The Bonds shall be offered to the public at face value through the Joint Lead Underwriters and Bookrunners, with the Philippine Depository & Trust Corp. ("PDTC") as the Registrar of the Bonds.
-It is intended that upon issuance, the Bonds shall be issued in scripless form, with PDTC maintaining the scripless Register of Bondholders, and listed in the Philippine Dealing & Exchange Corp. ("PDEx").
-The Bonds shall be issued in denominations of ₱50,000.00 each, as a minimum, and in multiples of ₱10,000.00 thereafter, and traded in denominations of ₱10,000.00 in the secondary market.
+The Bonds shall be offered to the public at face value through the Joint Lead Underwriters and Bookrunners and Co-Lead Underwriter (collectively, the "Underwriters"), with the Philippine Depository & Trust Corp. ("PDTC") as the Registrar of the Bonds.
+It is intended that upon issuance, the Bonds shall be issued in scripless form, with PDTC maintaining the scripless Register of Bondholders, and listed in the PDEx.
+The Bonds shall be issued in denominations of \$\mathbb{P}50,000.00\$ each, as a minimum, and in multiples of \$\mathbb{P}10,000.00\$ thereafter, and traded in denominations of \$\mathbb{P}10,000.00\$ in the secondary market.

-The net proceeds of the Offer, assuming full exercise of the Oversubscription Option, are estimated to amount to approximately ₱[5.43] billion after deducting fees, commissions, and expenses relating to the issuance.
-Proceeds of the Offer are intended to be used for refinancing, capital expenditures, and general corporate requirements (see "Use of Proceeds").
-The Joint Lead Underwriters and Bookrunners shall receive a fee of up to 0.375% on the final aggregate nominal principal amount of the Bonds.
+ALI expects to raise gross proceeds of ₱[2.75] billion from the Base Offer and up to a maximum of ₱[5.50] billion assuming full exercise of the Oversubscription Option.
+The net proceeds from the Base Offer are estimated to be ₱[2.71] billion after deducting fees, commissions, and expenses relating to the issuance.
+Assuming the Oversubscription Option is fully exercised, the net proceeds are estimated to be approximately ₱[5.43] billion after deducting fees, commissions, and expenses relating to the issuance.
+Proceeds of the Offer are intended to be used for refinancing and capital expenditures (see "Use of Proceeds").
+The Joint Lead Underwriters and Bookrunners shall receive a fee of up to 0.375% on the final aggregate nominal principal amount of the Bonds, which includes the fees to be paid to the Co-Lead Underwriter and other participating underwriters or selling agents, if any.